pingboard/next-pwa-boilerplate/README.md

 2. Install Zeit’s Now CLI: `npm install -g now`
 3. Change the name and alias on `now.json` to your unique string.
 If you don’t have a full domain with ZEIT, `yourUniqueString.now.sh` will the domain.
 4. Replace the `next-pwa-boilerplate` inside `https://next-pwa-boilerplate.now.sh` in `./pages/_document.js` with the same string as the previous step.
+5. Replace the `https://next-pwa-boilerplate.now.sh` in the deploy script of `package.json` with your domain (`yourUniqueString.now.sh`).

 ### Deploy